Quick Start

 $ npm install -g @launchpod/cli

 You now have a full bash shell on your VM.
-You can check status at any time from a separate terminal:
+From here you can run the framework's onboard wizard and connect your channels.

 Managing Your Instance